Frogvall/dnd5e-misc/Champions of Azeroth/Trolls/Champions of Juju.md

 You gain a +2 bonus to attack and damage rolls with this magic weapon.

 When you attack a creature with this weapon and roll a 20 on the attack roll, you can make another attack with this weapon as part of the same action.
-This attack has advantage.
+This special attack has advantage.

 <!-- https://www.gmbinder.com/images/ThJL4r2.png [Richard Wright](https://richard-wright.com/)  -->